unknown-flowers/site/content/posts/love_letters.md

 me and of me?
 Probably all of it, maybe none of it.
 But it is very likely that either the universe or someone else has a more realistic image of myself than I do.
-Which again, lets me question the concept of ego.
+Which again, lets me question the concept of self/ego.
 It is nice to know that I exist in many minds and server racks, even after my death.
 Although I claim not to care about what other people think of me, I think my ego does.
 Not so sure how much I care what computers think of me.
 All this and my ego